 It IS possible to find time to read for fun…even when you have young children at home!
-Here’s exactly how I fit reading time into my day as a busy mom.
-See if any of these reading slots will work for you!
+Here’s how to read more as a mom, with a look at exactly how I fit reading time into my day as a busy mom.
+See if any of these reading tips will work for you!

 Make more time for reading as a busy mom

 Moms of young kids, do you ever feel like you’re not being true to yourself because you don’t read enough?
 Books and reading are a part of your identity, yet you’re so busy with daily life that you can barely manage to start a book–let alone finish one.

 It’s not that you don’t want to read.
 You do!
 There are so many promising books that cross your radar…for book club, or that one health book your sister is reading, or a book recommended by a podcaster/author/celebrity you follow.
 They sound nice, but how on earth will you ever find the time?

 When you have a young family, your people have a lot of very hands-on needs you need to tend to, often around the clock.
 And as a mom, it is really hard to find time to read for pleasure.

 I used to be the mom of young kids who doesn’t read.
 Now I’m the mom of young kids who does.
 What it all boiled down to was me realizing that reading for pleasure is one of those things that won’t happen easily unless I’m intentional about it.
 The same exact thing is true for healthy eating or decluttering your stuff.
 If we want to implement any positive habit into our already-busy lives, we have to do it on purpose.